MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 ## What is template?
 Templates allow you to save resources (for example, decision rules, post-decision actions, etc) and configuration (for example, assessment configuration, Case Management configuration, etc) from your Dynamics 365 Fraud Protection portal.
 You can templatize multiple sub-resources together so that you can create them in a new environment or tenant without manually configurating each resource.

-Templates can be created from a resource in your Fraud Protection tenant, and downloaded to your computer as template files, or saved in template library where they will be available to be used later.
+Templates can be created from a resource in your Fraud Protection tenant, and downloaded to your computer as template files, or saved in template library where they can to be used later.

 You can create a new resource from a template file or browse from the available templates in your environment.
 After you upload the template file or select a template from the library, you will have the capability to preview what resources and sub-resources are contained in the template.

 > [!NOTE]
-> The newly created resource and sub-resources will be in the same state when the template was created.
+> The newly created resource and sub-resources are in the same state when the template was created.
 Any changes happened after the template being created will not be applied.

 ## Use cases of templates